-If you follow these simple steps, you’ll keep your accounts safe.
+If you follow these simple steps, you will keep your accounts safe.

 Some people advise that you update your passwords every 30 days.
 The intention is to make accounts more secure, but the actual result?
 Account security is worse than ever.
 People now have so many passwords to remember that they jot them down on scraps of paper, or simply make them as memorable as they can.

 Which is why the National Institute of Standards and Technology recently updated its Digital Identity Guidelines and it no longer suggests frequent password updates.